- Solar advice hub

 What is a solar panel loan?

-A solar panel loan is a financial agreement that allows you to own solar panels and benefit from them without having to pay the entire cost of the system upfront.
+A solar panel loan is a financial agreement that allows you to own solar panels (and often a solar battery) without having to pay the entire cost upfront.

 Some companies also ask customers to pay a portion of the sum upfront, before monthly payments begin.